Skip to content

 When Buying Makes Sense:

-• You want to claim depreciation at tax time
+• You want to claim depreciation at tax time.

 Pros of Buying:

-• One-time investment, long-term savings
+• A one-time investment equals long-term savings

-• Always available when you need it
+• It is always available when you need it

-• Better care = longer equipment life
+• Better care equals longer equipment life

-• Write-off depreciation via ATO
+• You can write-off depreciation via the ATO

 Cons of Buying:

-• Upfront cost ($1,500 - $2,000 for Fieldpiece MR45)
+• A higher upfront cost ($1,500 to $2,000 for the Fieldpiece MR45)

-• Ongoing maintenance needed
+• Ongoing maintenance is required

 Real Aussie Cost Comparison (Based on 2024 Prices)